how2kritin/static-word-embeddings/Report.md

 a lot of deviation from the perfect correlation line for each of the 3 models.

-However, among these three methods, **Skipgram seems to produce the best word embeddings of the three**, **followed by SVD and lastly CBOW** (though the difference between the latter two isn't as obvious from the scatter plot alone), by observing that there's more points closer to the perfect correlation line than for the others.
+However, among these three methods, **Skipgram seems to produce the best word embeddings of the three**, **followed by CBOW and lastly SVD** (though the difference between the latter two isn't as obvious from the scatter plot alone), by observing that there's more points closer to the perfect correlation line than for the others.

 ![spearman_rank_correlation.png](figures/spearman_rank_correlation.png)